The Certificat d'acceptation du Québec (CAQ) is a mandatory immigration document for all international students at McGill*.

 Step 4: Submit supporting documents electronically to Immigration Quebec via the Arrima online system.

-- Immigration Quebec has created a tutorial video (available in French only) that explains how to submit your documents through the Arrima online system.
-There is also a webform that students can use to ask technical questions.
+- MIFI has created an English instruction guide (in PDF format) that explains how to submit your documents through the Arrima online system.
+There is also a webform that students can use to ask technical questions, as well as a video tutorial (in French only).

 - Once you have created your Arrima account, you can begin to upload the documents on your checklist by clicking “Joindre des documents”; a drop-down menu indicating the type of document you are uploading will appear.
 You will receive a confirmation pop-up message once all your required documents have been uploaded.